 - Mix all ingredients together.

-- Put into a pan and cook over gentle heat until the shrimp are cooked through.
-Add a little extra coconut milk if you need.
+- Put into a pan and cook over gentle heat until the shrimp are no longer pink, it should take about 6 to 8 minutes.
+Add a little extra coconut milk if you need it.

 - Eat with riced cauliflower, cucumber "noodles", or shirataki noodles for low carb options, or over rice if carbs are not an issue.